The States Where Driving Costs the Most Don't Have the Most Expensive Gas

 California drivers pay $5.84 a gallon, the highest in the country, and rank 23rd in combined burden at 4.48%.
 Hawaii pays $5.67 and ranks 46th at 3.41%.
 Washington state at $5.39 ranks 47th at 3.41%.

 Four of the six New England states rank in the bottom 10 nationally: Connecticut (42nd), Rhode Island (43rd), Massachusetts (49th) and New Hampshire (50th).
 Vermont (35th) and Maine (33rd) sit in the lower half of all states but outside the bottom 10.
-All six share relatively high incomes and insurance markets that have historically been more competitive than those in the South and Southwest.
+All six have high incomes and insurance markets that have historically been more competitive than those in the South and Southwest.

 A $653 Bill the Pump Price Doesn't Show

-What This Means for Your Car Insurance
+What This Means for Car Insurance

 Louisiana's $2,827 annual insurance premium and Florida's $2,912 are products of market-level forces individual drivers cannot change.
 But within any state, the difference between the most and least expensive insurer for a given driver can exceed several hundred dollars a year.
 For a Louisiana driver at the median income, $300 in unnecessary insurance spending represents half a percentage point of household burden.
-In a state already at 8.59%, that is not a rounding error.
-Drivers in Louisiana can see the cheapest full coverage car insurance options in Louisiana and compare rates directly.
+In a state already at 8.59%, that's not a rounding error.
+Drivers can see the cheapest full coverage car insurance options in Louisiana and compare rates directly.

 Methodology